In this guide, we will also show you how to dynamically set a new property.

 Take a look at the following object:

-However, what if we wanted to add a new object property that represents that person’s hometown?
+What if we wanted to add a new object property representing that person’s hometown?

 //Setting a new property using dot syntax. person.hometown = 'Wilmington, North Carolina';